Diet has been in the news after actress Jennifer Aniston said she follows it

 Shifting the hours is all right, too.
 Some may find it easier to stop eating earlier in the evening so they can eat again sooner the next day.
 Others prefer sharing their evening meal for social reasons and then pushing out their next meal until lunchtime the following day.

 The time span isn’t set in stone, either.
 Some intermittently fast for fewer or longer hours.
 Some even eat only every other day.
+Visit this page first before you start intermittent fasting.
 Before making any changes in eating patterns, it’s important to receive a healthcare provider’s approval to ensure it won’t interfere with any medication or health conditions.

 Photo: Jennifer Aniston